LiskArchive/lisk-mobile/README.md

 ```

 ### Development environment
 You can run the project in Xcode and use iOS simulators or alternatively use Android simulators.
-There are several options to set up your Android development environment. please read [React Native docs](https://facebook.github.io/react-native/docs/getting-started.html) for more info.
+There are several options to set up your Android development environment.
+Please read [React Native docs](https://facebook.github.io/react-native/docs/getting-started.html) for more info.
+Three is a standalone app for debugging React Native. it has React and Redux debugger enabled by default.
+Please read  [React Native Debugger](https://github.com/jhen0409/react-native-debugger) for more info.

 #### Using environment variables
 You can fill out `env.json` with those variables: